Pathoschild/smapi-mod-dump/source/More Conversion Topics/docs/README.md

    * `vl.mct.repeatable_CTs`, which prints a list of the repeatable conversation topics to the console.

 ## Planned Conversation Topics To Be Added

+**Spoilers for endgame and Easter-egg type content here!**
    * `newHorse` triggered when the player gets a horse
    * `newCat` triggered when the player adopts a cat
    * `newDog` triggered when the player adopts a dog
+   * `childrenDoved` triggered when the player turns their children into doves
+   * `newBarn` triggered when the player builds a barn
+   * `newCoop` triggered when the player builds a coop
+   * other `newBuildingName` triggered when the player builds a building
    * `UFOEscaped` triggered when the Strange Capsule cracks open
    * `passedOutExhausted` triggered when the player passes out due to low energy
    * `passedOutInjured` triggered when the player passes out due to low health